kamicane/prime/doc/prime.md

 ## prime:implement

-Implement new methods to a prime prototype.
+Implement new methods to a constructor's prototype.

 ### Syntax